This ethnically diverse city is surrounded by mountains and is home to the famous Stanley Park.

-Grab your coat, we’re going to investigate the coolest hostels in the city.
+Grab your coat, we’re going to investigate the best hostels in Vancouver.
 They are:

-- Samesun Vancouver – one for solo travellers
+- Samesun Vancouver – one for solo travelers

-- HI Vancouver Downtown – great for female solo travellers
+- HI Vancouver Downtown – great for female solo travelers

-- St. Clair Hotel-Hostel – top pick for couples
+- St. Clair Hotel-Hostel – a top pick for couples

-1. Samesun Vancouver (big in-house bar + restuarant)
+1. Samesun Vancouver (big in-house bar + restaurant)